Moira, County Down: Moira 1800–present

 During the Second World War the grounds of Moira Demesne (as the Castle had become known) were used by the British Army as a medical centre.

 In the summer of 2018, a prolonged dry spell revealed what appeared to be foundations beneath the lawns of the demesne.
 In May 2019 the local council commissioned an archaeological dig by members from the Centre for Archaeological Fieldwork and Archaeology at Queen's University Belfast.
 For two weeks, assisted by community volunteers, they explored several trenches and found some fascinating artefacts of life in the 17th and 18th centuries.

 1998 bombing

 Moira remained relatively uneventful for most of the 20th century, but did not escape The Troubles.
 On 20 February 1998 dissident republicans planted a 500 lb car bomb, which exploded outside the police station, injuring 11 people.
-The bomb was intended to kill police officers during a shift change.
+The bomb was intended to kill Royal Ulster Constabulary officers during a shift change.
 The blast was so loud that it could be heard fully 20 mi away in Belfast.
 The bomb caused extensive damage, resulting in the police station and several nearby buildings having to be rebuilt.
 The bombing also threatened to derail the peace process at the time.